Is your toddler frequently showing intense signs of fear during their sleep? Are you growing concerned it’s more than regular nightmares?

 How To Control Night Terrors

-There’s no specific treatment for night terrors — and that can be frustrating.
+There’s no specific treatment for night terrors, which can be frustrating.
 However, there are still steps you can take to help control or reduce the episodes.

-Forcing your child awake can leave them confused and unable to return to sleep.
-Additionally, when your toddler is having a night terror, they’re in a deep sleep, which makes it harder to wake them.
+Forcing your child to wake up can leave them confused and unable to return to sleep.
+When your child is having a night terror, they’re in a deep sleep, making it harder to wake them.

 It can be hard to leave them in this state, but keep in mind they won’t remember when they wake up in the morning.
 Let them stay asleep, remain with them, and the moment will pass.

-After analyzing potential causes of your child’s night terrors, make sure you’re eliminating or reducing sources of stress in their lives.
-This may require a little investigative work on your part.
+After analyzing potential causes of your child’s night terrors, make sure you eliminate or reduce stress sources in their lives.
+This may require a little investigative work.

-Making a log of when episodes occur and how long they last can help you discover a pattern.
-If you do, try to wake up your child a few minutes beforehand and keep them awake for a short period of time.
+Make a log of when episodes occur and how long they last, and try to discover a pattern.
+If you do, try to wake your child a few minutes beforehand and keep them awake for a short period.

-Make sure you don’t overstimulate them or else they won’t be able to return to sleep (source).
+Make sure you don’t overstimulate your child, or they won’t be able to return to sleep (4).

-Toys laying around your child’s bed could be a danger if they can fall from the mattress.
-If you aren’t using a crib anymore, make sure there’s nothing harmful in the way if your toddler rolls out onto the floor during an episode.
+If you aren’t using a crib anymore, make sure there’s nothing harmful near your child’s bed in case they fall onto the floor during an episode.

-Lack of sleep or insomnia is one of the leading causes behind night terrors, so keep a diary of when your child sleeps and for how long they do.
+Lack of sleep or insomnia is one of the leading causes of night terrors, so keep a diary of when and for how long your child sleeps.

-It’s also a good idea to document how rested they seem after naps or in the morning, too, to get an idea on how much quality sleep they are getting.
+It’s also a good idea to document how rested they seem after naps or in the morning to get an idea of how much quality sleep they are getting.

-Creating a positive bedtime routine increases familiarity and trust with your toddler in relation to bedtime.
-The benefits extend past just controlling night terrors, and it’s a great bonding experience between you and your toddler, too.
+Create a positive bedtime routine to increase familiarity and trust with your child concerning bedtime.
+The benefits extend past controlling night terrors, and it’s a great bonding experience between you and your child.

-As a mom, it can be beyond painful to watch our child suffer from such intense terror in a sleep they can’t escape.
-It’s natural to feel depressed, helpless, or unable to sleep yourself if your child is having these episodes.
+It can be beyond painful to watch our children suffer from such intense terror in a sleep they can’t escape.
+It’s natural to feel depressed, helpless, or unable to sleep yourself if your child has these episodes.

-Maintaining self care for yourself is just as important as comforting your child and controlling their sleep terrors.
+Maintaining your self-care is just as important as comforting your child and controlling their sleep terrors.

-Rest assured that night terrors don’t typically last very long.
-A few weeks at most, and your child’s brain will figure out how to smoothly transition from one stage of sleep to the other without the terror — usually within a few weeks.
+Rest assured, night terrors don’t typically last very long.
+Your child’s brain will figure out how to smoothly transition from one stage of sleep to the other without the terror — usually within a few weeks.